w3f/polkadot-spec/spec.md

 # Relay chain

 The relay chain is a simplified proof-of-stake blockchain backed by a Web Assembly (Wasm) engine.
 Unlike Ethereum and Bitcoin, balances are not a first-class part of the state-transition function (STF).
 Indeed the only aspect of the relay-chain which is first-class is the notion of an *object*.
-Each object is identified through an index (`ObjectID`) and has some code and storage (similar to Ethereum contract accounts) and can have that code executed through the dispatch of a named function.
+Each object is identified through an index (`ObjectID`) and has some code and storage (similar to Ethereum contract accounts).
+The code exports functions which can be called either from other objects or through a transaction.

-Account balances do exist on the relay chain but are entirely an artefact of an object's storage and code.
-The entire state transition is managed through a single call into the "administration" object.
+Practically speaking, account balances do exist on the relay chain but are entirely an artefact of an object's storage and code.
+The entire state transition is managed through a single call into the Administration object.
 Aside from the consensus algorithm (which is "hard-coded" into the protocol for light-client practicality), all aspects of the protocol are soft-coded as the logic of these objects and can be upgraded without any kind of hard-fork.

 # State

 Its state has similarities to Ethereum: "objects" contained in it are a mapping from an `ObjectID` identifier to code (a SHA3 of Wasm code) and storage (a Merkle-trie root for a set of `H256` to `bytes` mappings).
+Objects are bland Wasm code bundles with a couple of external facilities open to them as user-functions, primarily the ability to call into other objects and to access its own storage.

 Notably, no balance or nonce information is stored directly in the state.
 Balances, in general, are unneeded since relay-chain DOTs are not a crypto-currency per se and cannot be transferred between owners directly.
 Nonces, for the purposes of replay-protection are managed by the specialised Authentication object.

-Ownership of DOTs is managed by two objects: the Staking object (which manages DOTs stakes by users) and the Parachain object (which manages the DOTs owned by parachains).
-Transfer between the Staking and the Parachain objects happens via a signed transaction being included in the relay chain.
+Ownership of DOTs is managed by two objects: the Staking object (which manages DOTs stakes by users) and the Parachains object (which manages the DOTs owned by parachains).
+Transfer between the Staking and the Parachains objects happens via a signed transaction being included in the relay chain.

 ```
 state := ObjectID -> ( code_hash: Hash, storage_root: Hash )